Cyber security is now a business-critical concern. But how much does it cost, and how much should you invest to protect your company?

 - Assessing the sensitivity and value of your employees, and customers information

-- Identifying the most critical assets, including financial info, customer data, employee personal info, vendor data, and any other third-party connections you have.
+- Identify the most critical assets, including financial info, customer data, employee personal info, vendor data, and any other third-party connections you have.

 - Prioritizing the info and assets, you must protect